The best doorbell camera: see who's at the door wherever you are

 Reasons to avoid

 With missing packages a serious concern, many video doorbells opt for a very wide field of view, but the fish-eye optics compromise on detail.
 Eufy, instead, added a second camera aimed directly at the doorstep to eliminate blind spots while retaining facial detail.
-The main camera is still 1440p 2K like Eufy’s other doorbells, providing enough resolution for local AI to identify faces (e.g. family members).
+The main camera is still 1440p 2K like Eufy’s other doorbells, providing enough resolution for local AI to identify faces (e.g., family members).

-Eufy call the lower camera a ‘Delivery Guard,’ which will keep sending you notifications if a package is left by your door so you don’t lose it.
+Eufy calls the lower camera a ‘Delivery Guard,’ which will keep sending you notifications if a package is left by your door so you don’t lose it.
 False positives from the motion alerts are lower than many doorbells thanks to the PIR sensors.

-There is also built-in, on-device AI Human Detection which negates the need for a paid-for subscription, and a wide dynamic range system which helps the camera make faces visible even when the sun is in a tricky position.
+There is also built-in, on-device AI human detection, which negates the need for a paid-for subscription, and a wide dynamic range system, which helps the camera make faces visible even when the sun is in a tricky position.
 The video is stored, AES128 encrypted, on an indoor Eufy HomeBase 2, so even the theft of the doorbell wouldn’t jeopardize data privacy.

-See our full Eufy Video Doorbell Dual review
+Read more: Eufy Video Doorbell Dual review

 4. Nest Doorbell Battery